Crowded House: Intriguer, second split and Sydney Opera House shows (2009–2018)

 Crowded House began recording their follow-up to Time on Earth in April 2009, at Finn's own Roundhead Studios.
 The album, Intriguer, was produced by Jim Scott who had worked on The Sun Came Out by Neil's 7 Worlds Collide project.
 In August 2009, Finn travelled to Los Angeles to record some overdubs at Jim Scott's Los Angeles studio before they began mixing tracks.
 The album was released in June 2010, in time for the band's appearance at the West Coast Blues & Roots Festival near Perth.
 Finn stated that the album contains some, "Unexpected twists and turns" and some songs that, "Sound like nothing we've done before."
 Intriguer topped the Australian album chart, reached number 3 in New Zealand and number 12 in the UK.

 Crowded House undertook an extensive world tour in 2010 in support of Intriguer.
-This was the first album where the band regularly interacted with fans via the internet on their own re-launched website, Twitter and Facebook.
+This was the first album where the band regularly interacted with fans via the internet on their own re-launched website.
 The band sold recordings of the shows on the Intriguer tour on USB flash drives and made individual live tracks available for free download.

 A new compilation album, The Very Very Best of Crowded House, was released in October 2010 to celebrate the band's 25th anniversary.
 It includes 19 of the band's greatest hits and is also available in a box set with a 25 track DVD of their music videos.
 A deluxe digital version, available for download only, has 32 tracks including a rare 1987 live recording of the band's version of the Hunters & Collectors song "Throw Your Arms Around Me".
 No mention of this album has been made on the band's official website or Twitter page, which suggests that they are not involved with its release.

 Following the success of the album She Will Have Her Way in 2005, a second album of cover versions of Finn Brothers songs (including Crowded House songs) was released on 12 November 2010.
 Entitled He Will Have His Way, all tracks are performed by Australasian male artists.

 In November 2011 an Australian tour featured artists involved with the "She Will Have Her Way" and "He Will Have His Way" projects, including Paul Dempsey, Clare Bowditch, Seeker Lover Keeper (Sarah Blasko, Sally Seltmann and Holly Throsby), Alexander Gow (Oh Mercy) and Lior.
 The band played what would be their last concert for over five years at the A Day on the Green festival in Auckland on 27 February 2011.

 Former Crowded House drummer Peter Jones died from brain cancer on 18 May 2012, aged 49.
-A statement issued by the band described him as, "A warm-hearted, funny and talented man, who was a valuable member of Crowded House."
+A statement issued by the band described him as "A warm-hearted, funny and talented man, who was a valuable member of Crowded House."